Summer JOY

 Step 4: Begin your Journeys Out Yonder

-4. After Mary has confirmed your child/children are accepted for enrollment a registration form will be sent to you to be completed, and a required enrollment fee and deposit will be required to hold your child’s/children’s place in the specific program identified on the registration form.
+3. After Mary has confirmed your child/children are accepted for enrollment a registration form will be sent to you to be completed, and a required enrollment fee will be required to complete the process.

-5. Once full registration is complete, Mary will share JOY’s “Family Orientation Document”.
+4. Once full registration is complete, Mary will share JOY’s “Family Orientation Document”, and you can begin registering for the programs you want your child to participate in.

 LOGISTICS